ThrowTheSwitch/Ceedling/README.md

 ## Online tutorial

 Matt Chernosky’s **[detailed tutorial][tutorial]** demonstrates using Ceedling to build a C project with test suite.
 As the tutorial is a number of years old, the content is a bit out of date.
 That said, it provides an excellent overview of a real project.
+Matt is the author of [FFF] and the [FFF plugin][FFF-plugin] for Ceedling.

 [ceedling-packet]: docs/CeedlingPacket.md
 [release-notes]: docs/ReleaseNotes.md